hetuashara/hetuashara.github.io/_posts/2015-03-08-Stuff-I-liked-this-week.markdown

 #Stuff to watch
 - Reflections by MisterWives [(Lyric Video)](https://www.youtube.com/watch?v=epk1Uc-yLi4) [(NY Edition)](https://www.youtube.com/watch?v=IuEkqldx9e4)
 - House of Cards season 3 - Not as captivating as the first two seasons but still a great watch.
 I finished first two seasons in one session each.
 The third one took two.
 So, there's that.

+#Stuff to listen
+- If you like world politics and/or enjoyed the House of Cards season 3's  to and fro of the Russian and USA presidents then you should check out the real world equivalent nicely narrated in [this podcast episode](http://www.dancarlin.com/product/common-sense-288-re-heating-cold-war).